Tie Stalls in Germany

 Animals' Angels has been campaigning for ending tie stalls since 2009.
 With our project 'The Dignity of Cows', we started the long overdue debate on this subject throughout Germany in 2015.

-- In April 2016, 14 out of 16 federal states voted in favour of a nationwide legal ban on this outdated form of rearing in the German Bundesrat.
-Its implementation has failed to date because of the Federal Ministry of Agriculture.
+In April 2016, 14 out of 16 federal states voted in favour of a nationwide legal ban on this outdated form of housing in the German Bundesrat.
+Its implementation, however, has to this day been blocked by the Federal Ministry of Agriculture.

-- Legally, we challenged tethering in 2017 with eight criminal charges against farmers.
+In 2017, we legally challenged tethering by filing eight criminal complaints against farmers.

-- More and more dairies and supermarket chains are also considering not buying any more milk from tie stalls any more.
-This puts pressure on dairy farms.
+Increasingly, dairies and supermarket chains are also considering no longer purchasing milk from tethered housing systems.
+This is putting pressure on dairy farms.

 Our persistence stems from the injustice that is done to cattle when they have to live their lives in small, dark stables with a chain around their neck.
-This contradicts animal welfare as national objective.
-An abundance of expert opinions and large parts of the German veterinary profession support our concern.
+This is incompatible with the designation of animal welfare as a national objective.
+A wealth of expert opinions and large parts of the German veterinary profession support our concern.

 We are convinced that tethering will soon be a thing of the past.
 Until then, we will stay with the animals.